 If you’re an HR director or consultant working in employee experience management, you’ve seen the growing

-imperative for agile adoption among companies’ internal teams.
+imperative for agile enablement among companies’ internal teams.
 Today’s business climate evolves at a rapid-fire pace.

 Tech advancements, new information, public demand, competitors gaining traction… your workforce must continually

 adjust its methods in a way that allows its output to develop and accelerate with ease.
 This means modifying the